Fighting For Boston Families For More Than A Decadescroll down

 The legal team of Sweeney Merrigan Law, LLP handles rollover accidents for clients throughout Boston, Massachusetts.
 Our car accident lawyers have over 100 years of combined legal experience standing up to insurance companies and defense firms to protect the rights of accident victims.

-Contact our office to schedule your free consultation with one of our Boston personal injury lawyers.
+Contact our office at (617)-391-9001 to schedule your free consultation with one of our Boston personal injury lawyers.

 The attorneys of Sweeney Merrigan Law, LLP, have been ranked as “Excellent Attorneys” by AVVO.
 Our firm has the reputation of providing exceptional legal services that result in positive outcomes for our clients.
 Our Boston personal injury attorneys have recovered millions of dollars for our clients, including numerous multi-million dollar awards.